 - 1. Students must have submitted a complete application to Nursing and Allied Health Department and NFC Office of Admissions. - 2.
 Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Students with arrest records must be approved for clinical clearance. - 4.
-Students must have a clear 10 panel urine drug screen. - 5.
-Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet) - 6.
+Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet) - 4.
 Interview skills presented in video interview (minimum grade of 26 of 40, see rubric in application packet).
-The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 7.
-Minimum TABE score of 11.0 or College degree from accredited institution. - 8.
-Minimum HESI composite score of 50 - 9.
-Students meeting the above criteria are selected based on ranking using the average of their highest HESI Math Composite and Science Composite score. - 10.
+The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 5.
+Minimum basic skills level of 11.0 or College degree from accredited institution. - 6.
+Minimum HESI composite score of 50 - 7.
+Students meeting the above criteria are selected based on ranking using the average of their highest HESI Math score and Science Composite score. - 8.
 For students who are equally ranked, those with college degrees, in-district residence, or NFC program completers are given priority acceptance.